rolling-scopes-school/tasks/stage2/tasks/puzzle/CrossCheckCriteria.md

 #### 2. Transition to Next Round or Results Screen (5 points) 🔜📊

 - **(5 points)** 🎯 Ensure that a 'Results' button appears alongside the 'Continue' button upon successfully completing all ten sentences of a round.
 Clicking 'Continue' should lead to the next round, while 'Results' should display a summary of the player's performance in the completed round.
 This feature facilitates smooth progression and reflective learning in the game.
 [RSS-PZ-29](./stories/RSS-PZ-29.md)

+### Statistics Page Evaluation Criteria (Total Points: 25) 📊🔍

+#### 1. Navigation from Statistics Page (5 points) 🔜🎮

+- **(5 points)** 🎯 Implement a 'Continue' button on the statistics page.
+Clicking this button should navigate the player to the next round of the game [RSS-PZ-30](./stories/RSS-PZ-30.md)

+#### 2. Categorization of Sentences (10 points) 📝✅❌

+- **(10 points)** 🎯 Create two distinct sections on the statistics page: 'Known' for sentences the player assembled correctly and 'Unknown' for sentences revealed using the 'I don't know' button.
+This categorization should reflect the player's performance regardless of the number of attempts or hints used.
+[RSS-PZ-31](./stories/RSS-PZ-31.md)

+#### 3. Round Sentences and Audio Pronunciation Feature (5 points) 🔊📖

+- **(5 points)** 🎯 Display all sentences from the round on the statistics page, each accompanied by an audio icon.
+Enable audio playback of each sentence's pronunciation upon clicking the corresponding sentence.
+This feature aids in auditory learning and reinforces language skills.
+[RSS-PZ-32](./stories/RSS-PZ-32.md)

+#### 4. Miniature Artwork Display (5 points) 🎨🖼️

+- **(5 points)** 🎯 Show a miniature of the artwork assembled in the current round on the statistics page.
+This visual element serves as a reward and a recap of the player's achievement in assembling the puzzle-like sentences.
+[RSS-PZ-33](./stories/RSS-PZ-33.md)